Resources

 Satellite Up to 100 Mbps

-Satellite-based internet service offering coverage throughout Tyler, including remote locations.
+Satellite-based internet service available throughout Tyler, including remote locations without cable access.

 Internet FAQ

-Yes, satellite providers like Viasat and HughesNet serve rural areas where cable and fiber infrastructure is limited.
-DSL may also be available in some locations.
-Speeds and reliability vary, so checking coverage at your specific address is recommended.
+Yes, satellite providers like Viasat and HughesNet serve rural Tyler areas where cable and fiber are unavailable.
+Fixed wireless from T-Mobile may also be an option depending on cellular coverage in your location.

 NATURAL GAS